-This Solar NOC is mandatory prior to obtaining a Building Permit from Dubai Municipality (DM) and to start construction activities at site.
+This Solar NOC is mandatory prior to obtaining a Building Permit from the competent Authority/Entity (i.e.Dubai Municipality, Trakhees, Etihad Esco etc.) and to start construction activities at site.

-3.2.3 Solar Design Approval Application
+3.2.3 Solar Design Approval application

-If the Applicant decides to proceed with the Solar PV Plant Project, the Design Approval Application Form must be submitted through the DEWA website.
+The Design Approval Application Form must be submitted through the DEWA website.